Massimo Sciacca for The New York Times

 “We’re shifting goods around the world in a way that looks really bizarre,” said Paul Watkiss, an Oxford University economist who wrote a recent European Union report on food imports.

-He noted that, for example, imports — and exports — 15,000 tons of waffles a year, and similarly exchanges 20 tons of bottled water with .
+He noted that Britain, for example, imports — and exports — 15,000 tons of waffles a year, and similarly exchanges 20 tons of bottled water with Australia.
 More important, Mr. Watkiss said, “we are not paying the environmental cost of all that travel.”

-European Commission in announced that all freight-carrying flights into and out of the would be included in the trading bloc’s emissions-trading program by 2012, meaning permits will have to be purchased for the pollution they generate.is poised to change that.
-This year the
+Europe is poised to change that.
+This year the European Commission in Brussels announced that all freight-carrying flights into and out of the European Union would be included in the trading bloc’s emissions-trading program by 2012, meaning permits will have to be purchased for the pollution they generate.

-The commission is negotiating with the global shipping organization, the International Maritime Organization, over various alternatives to reduce.
-If there is no solution by year’s end, sea freight will also be included in ’s emissions-trading program, said Barbara Helferrich, a spokeswoman for the ’s Environment Directorate.
+The commission is negotiating with the global shipping organization, the International Maritime Organization, over various alternatives to reduce greenhouse gases.
+If there is no solution by year’s end, sea freight will also be included in Europe’s emissions-trading program, said Barbara Helferrich, a spokeswoman for the European Commission’s Environment Directorate.
 “We’re really ready to have everyone reduce — or pay in some way,” she said.

-Under a little-known international treaty called the Convention on International Civil Aviation, signed inin 1944 to help the fledgling airline industry, fuel for international travel and transport of goods, including food, is exempt from taxes, unlike trucks, cars and buses.
+Under a little-known international treaty called the Convention on International Civil Aviation, signed in Chicago in 1944 to help the fledgling airline industry, fuel for international travel and transport of goods, including food, is exempt from taxes, unlike trucks, cars and buses.
 There is also no tax on fuel used by ocean freighters.

 Proponents say ending these breaks could help ensure that producers and consumers pay the environmental cost of increasingly well-traveled food.